This list of common cooking terms, definitions, and techniques will help you follow recipes and learn to cook at home with ease!

 This method is often used as a way to pre-cook vegetables to ensure they’re fully-cooked during another method.
-It is also be used to prepare fresh veggies for freezing or preserving.
+It can also be used to prepare fresh veggies for freezing or preserving.

 To blend means to combine multiple ingredients together until they become one smooth mixture.
 Blending can be achieved by mixing by hand (using a spoon, whisk, or other utensil), or by using a blender or electric mixer.

 Blind baking is most often used with pie crusts (and sometimes other pastries).
 This means to bake the crust before filling it.
 This method is used when making a pie with an uncooked, or partially-cooked, filling.
 Basically, it allows you to fully cook the crust without cooking (or overcooking) the pie filling.

 As a cooking method, this means to cook food in boiling water (or another boiling liquid).
 It requires heating the water to its boiling point (212°F / 100°C) and then submerging the food in it until it is cooked through.
 Water will be bubbling heavily when it reaches boiling point.

 Cooking food in a small amount of liquid at a low temperature, usually for a longer period of time.
 This is typically used to cook tougher cuts of meat in order to make them tender and juicy.
 Foods are typically seared, sauteed, or pan-fried before cooking in liquid.